Inspiration

 And since then, two lock-downs have passed by.
 Hence my collection Daisy in homage to this particular spring and the collection Envol born after a stroll by the sea just before the 2nd confinement history to take a big breath of air!

-Loving colors, I even developed this Berlingot collection consisting of a camayeu of color in red or blue tones laid out in the form of lines or freely calligraphed.
-The Traces collection is also in this vein.
-I like the idea of gesture in the way of the painter Soulage.
+In love with colors, I even developed this Berlingot collection consisting of a camayeu of color in red, blue or pink tones laid in lines or freely caligraphized.
+The Traces collection, too, is in that vein.
+I like the idea of the Soulage gesture.

 Moutarde